erincatto/box2c/docs/simulation.md

 ### Prismatic Joint
-A prismatic joint allows for relative translation of two bodies along a specified axis.
+A prismatic joint allows for relative translation of two bodies along a local axis.
 A prismatic joint prevents relative rotation.
 Therefore, a prismatic joint has a single degree of freedom.

 ![Prismatic Joint](images/prismatic_joint.svg)